duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 ## Events

-If you need to fire off an event handler when a tile is clicked or when your Spice's tab initially opens, you can handle these events with a callback function.
+If you need to fire off an event handler when a tile is clicked or when your Instant Answer's tab initially opens, you can handle these events with a callback function.

 - ### `onItemSelect` *function*